-EPA expects that when TMDLs or equivalent analyses are completed, there may be a determination that certain classes of sources, such as small construction activity, would not have to control their contribution of pollutants of concern to the waterbody in order for the waterbody to be in attainment with water quality standards (i.e., these sources were not assigned wasteload allocations).
-In such a case, to qualify for waiver 2, the operator of the construction site would need to certify that its construction activity will take place, and the stormwater discharges will occur, within the area covered either by the TMDLs or equivalent analysis.
-A certification form would likely be provided by the NPDES permitting authority for this purpose.
+E PA expects that when TMDLs or equivalent analyses are completed, there may be a determination that certa classes of sources, such as small construction activity, wo not have to control their contribution of pollutants of concern to the waterbody in order for the waterbody to be attainment with water quality standards (i.e., these sources were not assigned wasteload allocations).
+In such a case, qualify for waiver 2, the operator of the construction site would need to certify that its construction activity will tak place, and the stormwater discharges will occur, within th area covered either by the TMDLs or equivalent analysis. certification form would likely be provided by the NPDES permitting authority for this purpose.